-- Work and structures that are located in, under or over any navigable water of the U.S.1; that affect the course, location, condition, or capacity of such waters; or the excavating from or depositing of material in such waters.
-(Regulated by the Corps under Section 10 of the Rivers and Harbors Act of 1899); - The discharge of dredged or fill material into waters of the U.S2, which is regulated by the Corps under Section 404 of the Clean Water Act (CWA).3 - The transportation of dredged material for the purpose of disposal in the ocean (regulated by the Corps under Section 103 of the Marine Protection, Research and Sanctuaries Act).
+- Work and structures that are located in, under or over any navigable water of the U.S.; that affect the course, location, condition, or capacity of such waters; or the excavating from or depositing of material in such waters.
+The Corps regulates this under Section 10 of the Rivers and Harbors Act of 1899. - The discharge of dredged or fill material into waters of the U.S. The Corps regulates this under Section 404 of the Clean Water Act (CWA). - The transportation of dredged material for the purpose of disposal in the ocean.
+The Corps regulates this under Section 103 of the Marine Protection, Research and Sanctuaries Act.